jimfinnis/angort/THREADS.md

 It might be an idea to remove `tosymbol` - only the compiler should be able to add symbols, really.
 We could rig it so that `tosymbol` only permits existing symbols to be returned.

+## It's much worse than that.

+Because of course it is.
+There must be a lot of places where I'm doing
+- access global data
+- make decision on global data
+- modify global data..

+all split up like that.
+The only thing to do is go through the code with a fine-tooth comb.